 We ask that you remain 2m from any other person whilst attending appointments.
 This is with the obvious exception of your practitioner who will be wearing appropriate PPE and following strict guidelines.
-Even with your practitioner we ask that you keep close contact to the bear minimum required for us to provide high quality care.
+Even with your practitioner we ask that you keep close contact to the bare minimum required for us to provide high quality care.

 We ask that you refrain from touching clinic property where possible including door handles and other hard surfaces.

 Our staff are on phased return and shifts have been altered.
-Our practitioners have also changed shift and are on phased return so to limit contact within the clinic.

 We are operating strict social distancing procedures and correct PPE where social distancing is not possible during treatment.